anodejs/anodejs/docs/SIMPLE_SETUP.md

 ### Setup bitbucket team (if needed)

 If you are using bitbucket for private repositories, you need to create complimentary bitbucket team.
-Let's assume you've called it by the same name aa github organization - ```myanodeorg```.
+Let's assume you've called it by the same name as github organization - ```myanodeorg```.

 As the owner of the team you can manage members.
 Create three groups in the team (complimentary to what you have on github):
 * ```Owners``` - rename existing admin team (not must, just for sake of common terminology between the two sites).